 Community Christian School offers many opportunities for students to participate in art related activities, expanding their understanding of written, visual and performing arts.

-Secondary students can choose band, art, or choir as electives during the school day.
-The band and choir programs have brought home many honors from statewide competitions and dazzle the CCS families as they perform during sports events and special events.
-Our art program is a comprehensive study of art history and technique and culminates with our annual art show.
+9th-12th grade students can choose band, art, or other fine arts courses as electives during the school day.
+The band program has brought home many honors from statewide competitions and dazzles the CCS families as they perform during sports events and special events.
+Our art program is a comprehensive study of art history and technique.

-Graduation requires one full year of Fine Arts: Band, Choir, Drama, Art, Speech.
+Graduation requires one full year (two semesters) of Fine Arts: Band, Drama, Art, and/or Speech.

-Drawing I - Instructor: Mrs. Jennifer Ohsfeldt This one-semester course offers two-dimensional drawing, as well as building on skills learned in previous art courses.
+Drawing - 9th-12th Grade - Instructor: Mrs. Davis This course offers two-dimensional drawing, as well as building on skills learned in previous art courses.
 The course deals with black and white media such as pencil or charcoal and color media such as ink or conte.
 Class topics include composition, line, value, negative space, volume, directional forces, perspective, and proportion.
-This course is open for students in grades 10th - 12th.
+This course is a one-semester course and may not be repeated.

-Painting I - Instructor: Mrs. Jennifer Ohsfeldt This one-semester course offers a variety of painting projects along with a study of the history of painting.
+Painting - 9th-12th Grade - Instructor: Mrs. Davis This course offers a variety of painting projects along with a study of the history of painting.
 Students will work with a variety of media, such as oil color, encaustic, watercolor, acrylic, sumi-e ink, etc., learning the characteristics of each while developing their skills in the elements of art and utilizing the principles of art.
-This course is open to students in grades 10th - 12th.
+This course is a one-semester course and may not be repeated.